OxfordDemSci/dgg-www/README.md

 2. Run `python reinsert_all_data.py`.
 If there is no data in the national/subnational/national_ground_truth/subnational_ground_truth folders, they will be skipped.
 There is no need to delete data from the database with this script as ALL EXISTING ROWS will be deleted in the script.
 This script does not create a backup of the table.
 You will need to do this manually.
 **PLEASE REMEMBER TO DELETE CSVS FROM ./scripts/data/post/ DIRECTORY AFTER THIS PROCESS**

+## Endpoint Logs
+An endpoint has been created that will return all logs to respective endpoints in the API within specified times ranges.
+The returned data includes `hashed_ip` (which can help to aggregate queries by individual users), `endpoint` queried, http `method`, `timestamp` (in UTC timeazone), `table_size` (indicates number of rows downloaded as csv from the `download_csv` endpoint).

+This endpoint returns data as an array of JSON objects detailing the above fields, along with the aggregate sum of queries in the time range.
+See the scripts in `./dgg-www/scripts` for examples on how to convert json responses to dataframes and save as csvs (Note that these examples do not query this endpoint, but give a good example on how you can build your own script).

+**Queries to this enpoint should include the JWT token associated with the `$POSTGRES_USER` and `$POSTGRES_PASSWORD` login.
+See authentication above**.

 ## Testing